ingadhoc/sale/sale_order_type_ux/README.rst

 * This module adds in the list view of sale.order.type the field sequence to be able to sort by that field.
 * We also make type field on sale orders readonly on states different from draft and sent.
 * Also add tracking to same field.
+* Auto-complete the same Analytic Tag setted on order type.
 * Integration betweeen Portal and Sale Order Type module:

  - New access record to sale type model for portal users